-We draw on rich genetic resources and historical data to provide a comprehensive analysis, giving you a stronger foundation for planning and conducting surveys.
-The final output is a confidence score and survey approach for your threatened species, supporting informe decision-making.
+With these findings, we provide you with a stronger foundation for planning and conducting surveys, including a confidence score and survey approach for your threatened species.

-Maximise success in threatened species surveys
+Enhanced threatened species surveys

-Identify knowledge gaps and explore clear options to meet demands of reliable threatened species detection using eDNA.
+This helps identify knowledge gaps and explore clear options to meet demands of reliable threatened species detection using eDNA.

 Public and internal genetic sequence availability: We look at how well existing genetic data represents the full diversity and uniqueness of your species.
 This also includes checking for closely related and co-occurring species to reduce the risk of false positives caused by gaps in reference databases.